 The FBC also works with libraries and local businesses to continue to offer books throughout the school year, and even during the summer months.

-This summer, 2023, FBC created a number of outreach programs:
+During the summer of 2023, FBC created a number of outreach programs:

 The Flamingo Book Club started a Storytime at the Walsenburg Mercantile.
 Once a month, kids listen to Mrs. Flamingo read a story, and watch a movie related to the book.
 During the Storytime, children and their families are encouraged to choose a book to take home.